QCovid/QCovid/README.md

 ## Authors
 ### Oxford Computer Consultants
 [Oxford Computer Consultants](https://www.oxfordcc.co.uk/) are a software house providing original, robust and flexible software for clients across the public and private sector.
-We produce software solutions to local government, specialising in integrated contracts and finance solutions for social care.
-We also provide a highly skilled custom software development service.
-We have decades of experience from helping universities create spin outs, helping companies build bespoke business tools, and creating revolutionary mobile apps and websites.
-Visit our website to see other projects we have delivered.
+We provide a highly skilled custom software development service.
+We have decades of experience in science, engineering and medical sectors.
+Visit our website to see oru full range of services and case examples of other projects we have delivered.